-If you did not check the Autoconfigure MySQL check box, skip to "Accepting the Rsync License Agreement (Conditional)" on page 98.
+If you did not check the Autoconfigure MySQL check box, skip to "Installing NetStorage (Conditional)" on page 98.

 - 1 Type the IP address or hostname of the MySQL database server in the field provided.
-If a hostname is specified, only the first address associated with that name is used. - 2 Type the MySQL port number where the Secure Logging Server will connect to the database server in the field provided. - If this field is left blank, the Secure Logging Server uses the default MySQL port assignment, 3306 - 3 Type the user account name that the Secure Logging Server uses to log in to the database in the field provided. - This account has all privileges to the default database and can log in from any IP address. - The default username for the Novell Small Business Suite 6.5 data store is auditusr. - IMPORTANT: In Novell Small Business Suite 6.5, MySQL installs in Secure Mode.
+If a hostname is specified, only the first address associated with that name is used. - 2 Type the MySQL port number where the Secure Logging Server will connect to the database server in the field provided. - If this field is left blank, the Secure Logging Server uses the default MySQL port assignment, 3306. - 3 Type the user account name that the Secure Logging Server uses to log in to the database in the field provided.

+This account has all privileges to the default database and can log in from any IP address.

+The default username for the data store is auditusr.

+IMPORTANT: MySQL installs in Secure Mode.
 In Secure Mode, the default MySQL the administrative account, Root, has rights to log in only at the database server.
-Therefore, if you want the logging server to use the Root account to log in to the database, MySQL and the Secure Logging Server must be located on the same server and you must specify a loopback address (127.0.0.1 or localhost) in the MySQL Database Host field. - 4 Type the password the logging server uses to authenticate to the database in the field provided.
-The default password for the Novell Small Business Suite 6.5 data store is auditpwd. - 5 Confirm the password in the password confirmation field provided. - 6 Type the name of the database that the logging server writes events to in the field provided.
+Therefore, if you want the logging server to use the Root account to log in to the database, MySQL and the Secure Logging Server must be located on the same server and you must specify a loopback address (127.0.0.1 or localhost) in the MySQL Database Host field.

+- 4 Type the password the logging server uses to authenticate to the database in the field provided.
+The default password for the data store is auditpwd. - 5 Confirm the password in the password confirmation field provided. - 6 Type the name of the database that the logging server writes events to in the field provided.
 The default database name is naudit. - The MySQL driver, lgdmsql.nlm, automatically creates this database when the logging server first loads the MySQL Channel object configuration in memory.